Leadership Across Difference

 For more information about A-Z above, see the information below:

 Alignment: Establish & emphasize a baseline of some area(s) of agreement before addressing controversial topics (e.g., “We agree on X”, “We’re both X”, “We both care about X”).
 You may need to agree to disagree, or avoid some topics, but try to make shared beliefs & identities salient.
-Make it clear that others don’t need to deny or discard aspects of their identity (e.g., race, religion, ethnicity, gender, etc.) to reach alignment.
+Make it clear that others don’t need to deny or discard aspects of their identity (e.g., customs, political opinions, social identity, race/ethnicity, religious beliefs, values, etc.) to reach alignment.
 See “Humanize Others,” “Truth” & “Values” (below) for where to start to find alignment.

 (Retrieved on April 10, 2022 from: https://hiddenbrain.org/podcast/work-2-0-the-obstacles-you-dont-see/; Arthur Brooks from Love Your Enemies p.
 241 in ePub; Retrieved on Nov 7, 2022 from: https://hiddenbrain.org/podcast/relationships-2-0-how-to-keep-conflict-from-spiraling/; Retrieved on November 23, 2022 from: https://freakonomics.com/podcast/im-your-biggest-fan/)

-• Make implicit biases explicit.
-Compassionately uncover implicit & explicit biases and stereotypes (your own & others’), reflect on why they occur & how they can be avoided in the future.
+• Make biases explicit.
+Compassionately uncover hidden & explicit biases and stereotypes (your own & others’), reflect on why they occur & how they can be avoided in the future.
 Different doesn’t need to mean bad/evil.

 • Do an audit of your contacts (individually & in the groups you belong to).
 Who is in your circle?
 Who do you spend time with?
 Do you personally know those with different identities & ideologies?
 Do your groups/organizations make a real effort to include those with different identities & ideologies?
 As Monica Guzman from the non-profit Braver Angels states: “… whoever is underrepresented in your life will be overrepresented in your imagination.